 With heavy pieces of furniture, it’s easy to forget to lift when you’re moving items while cleaning or decorating.
-It’s often easier than enlisting some help, but it comes at a heavy cost: scuffing.
+It’s often easier than enlisting some help, but it comes at a high cost: scuffing.

 Wherever possible, ask a friend (or two!) to help you lift heavy furniture on wood floors to their new location.
-It may delay things, but it will keep your wood floor safe from damage.
+It may delay things, but it will keep your wood flooring safe from damage.

 Furniture feet protection can be applied in one of three ways.

 — Self-adhesive protectors tend to be made from felt or rubber and are often the cheapest option.
 The drawback of this easy-to-apply method is that they simply do not last long.